 Several weeks ago I was shopping for a fuel source to use for my jewelry bench at home.
-The butane torch I have was great for small soldering jobs but I needed another heat source for larger jobs.
+The butane torch I have was great for small soldering jobs but I needed another heat source for larger jobs, plus I wanted more flexibility with my torch tips.
 I started shopping around and found it was much harder to find the right torch than I thought it would be.
-Here are my findings after careful research across the web.
+There are so many things to consider when selecting your silver soldering torch tips, fuel type and Here are my findings after careful research across the web.

 Fuel Types: Maximum heat & the pros and cons of each one.